anonymin/thinkful-vday/readme.md

 <div>click here to get your present</div>
 ```

-Doesn't look much like a button yet. *Hint: That's where CSS comes into play.**
+Doesn't look much like a button yet.
+It will soon.
+Trust me.

 [http://cssdeck.com/labs/1opjhgbg](http://cssdeck.com/labs/1opjhgbg)